stangreg/Ignitron/README.md

 * selected preset name
 * operation mode (Preset, Manual/FX, Looper)
 * activated pedal types in the FX chain
-* show Bluetooth connection status to Spark Amp and Spark App and WiFi connection status
+* show Bluetooth connection status to Spark Amp and Spark App

 This work was inspired by the [Sparkpal project](https://github.com/jamesguitar3/sparkpal) and the [Python Spark Parser project](https://github.com/paulhamsh/Spark-Parser) helped me to understand the messages being sent to and from the Spark Amp.

 The following sections explain how to build and operate the pedal.

 # Building Ignitron
 Software: [click here](https://github.com/stangreg/Ignitron/blob/main/src/)